celery/ceps/template.rst

    :local:

 This CEP provides a sample template for creating your own CEPs.
-In conjunction with the content guidelines in :ref:`CEP 1: CEP Purpose and Guidelines`, this should make it easy for you to conform your own CEPs to the format outlined below.
+In conjunction with the content guidelines in :doc:`/final/0001-cep-process`, this should make it easy for you to conform your own CEPs to the format outlined below.